bmeeks19/nba-netvalue/README.md

 <li>Last 50 games - the +/- of the teams last 50 games</li>

 <li>Random Factor - a factor of .15</li>
+<li>Home Court - there was a study done that the average home team scores 3 more points than the visitor team.
+For that reason we will add a small home court factor</li>
 </ol>
 <br>